Skip to main content

 Scotland

-In Scotland the following healthcare services are free for anyone regardless of their immigration status.
-These include:
+In Scotland, the following healthcare services are free for everyone, regardless of immigration status:

 • GP services

-• Treatment for a mental health condition as required by a community payback order
+• treatment for a mental health condition required as part of a community payback order

 Hospital treatment and other chargeable services